dosemu2/dosemu2/doc/README.txt

    Modes that are defined but cannot be supported due to lack of video memory or because they cannot be displayed on your X display, are marked as unsupported in the VBE mode list (but are still in it).
-Note that there is currently no support of 4 bit VESA modes.

    The current interface between VGAEmu and X will try to update all invalid video pages at a time.
 This may, particularly in hi-res